-US has thrown away almost 130,000 doses of the Covid vaccine
+US has thrown away 180,000 doses of the Covid vaccine

 The CDC tracks waste to help improve the vaccine rollout process and identify potential logjams in the distribution network.

-Speaking with NBC News, Dr Bruce Y Lee, a professor of health policy and management at the City University of New York, pointed out that vaccine was is "basically throwing [taxpayer] money down the chute," since the vaccines have been paid for by the government.
+Speaking to NBC News, Dr Bruce Y Lee, a professor of health policy and management at the City University of New York, pointed out that vaccine waste is “basically throwing [taxpayer] money down the chute”, since the vaccines have been paid for by the government.

-Michael DeAngelis, a spokesman for CVS, said the wasted doses were largely due to "issues with transportation restrictions, limitations on redirecting unused doses, and other factors."
+Michael DeAngelis, a spokesperson for CVS, said the wasted doses were largely due to “issues with transportation restrictions, limitations on redirecting unused doses, and other factors.”

 “Despite the inherent challenges, our teams were able to limit waste to approximately one dose per onsite vaccination clinic,” he said.

-A spokeswoman for Walgreens, Kris Lathan, said the pharmacy did its best to reduce potential waste by keeping their on-site vaccines in balance with the number of individuals registered to receive a shot.
+Kris Lathan, a spokesperson for Walgreens, said the pharmacy did its best to reduce potential waste by keeping its onsite vaccines in balance with the number of individuals registered to receive a shot.

 “Our goal has always been ensuring every dose of vaccine is used,” she said.